How do I sign up for Gladia and get an API key for a quick proof of concept?

 Comparison Snapshot:

-What do I need in place to implement Gladia’s API in my product for a POC?
+What do I actually need in place to implement Gladia in my product?

-Short Answer: You need a Gladia account with an API key, some sample audio from your real use case, and a simple client (backend, script, or SDK) that can call REST or WebSocket endpoints.
+Short Answer: You need a Gladia account with an API key, a way to capture or access audio (files or streams), and a small client integration using REST or WebSocket within your backend or edge environment.

 Expanded Explanation: